uragiristereo/Mikansei/README.md

 - Video player with controls & gestures support
 - Download and share posts
 - DNS over HTTPS enabled by default
-- Using latest Android tech stacks
+- Using the latest Android tech stacks

-**Features that are currently supported and synced with Danbooru:**
+**Features that are currently supported and synced with Danbooru**

 - View, favorite and vote posts
 - Searching with autocomplete